martedì 20 ottobre 2009

 I've written about the Colliding Particles project here before.
 A team of Higgs hunters at University College London have teamed up with a film maker to produce a series of video shorts that follow their exploits.
 I can't praise them enough.
 They blast many full length TV science documentaries out of the water.
 They have a coherent narrative, they have engaging characters, they let you in on what happens to our £80m-a-year Cern subscription.

-their "Eurostar" idea becomes part of the formal search for the missing particle.
+In the first video, the team talk about a new way to hunt for the Higgs.
+In this, their fifth video, it's time to pitch the idea to other Cern physicists.
+If the idea is accepted, their "Eurostar" idea becomes part of the formal search for the missing particle.
 As luck would have it, they've roped in that bloke from The Mummy and Four Weddings to do their presentation.
 Or maybe it's his younger brother.

 There's more to it though.
 The Large Hadron Collider is an expensive beast and in times of global financial meltdown and looming environmental problems, it's not unfair to wonder whether this kind of basic research is a luxury we can't afford.
 It's a question the physicists ponder and perhaps never fully answer.